Subscribe to the College's free newsletter to stay informed on topics related to the regulation of veterinary medicine in Ontario.

 The Veterinarian-Client-Patient Relationship (VCPR) is the foundation of effective veterinary medicine and animal care.

-The College is partnered with Homewood Health to provide a free, confidential service to support the health, well-being and resilience of veterinarians.
+The College is partnered with Homewood Health to link veterinarians to resources to support their health, well-being and resilience of veterinarians.
 Veterinarians who need support are encouraged to contact Homewood Health for assistance.

 The College ensures marketing by veterinarians is consistent with the duties, integrity, and dignity of the profession. .